 But here’s the truth: tools alone don’t drive transformation.
 People do.
 Without proper training, even the most powerful AI tools become expensive shelf-ware.
 This guide shows you how to build AI capability across your organization—from individual prompting skills to team-wide transformation.

-The Cost of Not Training on AI
+The cost of not training on AI

 Before diving into methods, consider what’s at stake: